RichelleT/DjangoProjects/Project_One/README.md

+# Project One
+Project One is a web application that i am using to learn to HTML, CSS, and JavaScript

-!!
-This is a website building project that is still in progress !!
+## Project One is a project that is in progress.

-This website is to enable people to easily find and read every book in the elder scrolls game that is categorized neatly by version of game and era
+## ALL codes that is included in this project folder is written only by me unless stated otherwise.

+#